MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Invoke-CommandInDesktopPackage.md

 ### Example 1: Invoke Notepad to read virtualized files

-The following command invokes Notepad in the context of the `ContosoApp` app from the `Constoso.MyApp` package.
+The following command invokes Notepad in the context of the `ContosoApp` app from the `Contoso.MyApp` package.
 This allows you to access resources such as a log file or configuration file stored in the app's virtualized filesystem.

 ```
 PS C:\> Invoke-CommandInDesktopPackage -AppId "ContosoApp" -PackageFamilyName "Contoso.MyApp_abcdefgh23456" -Command "notepad.exe"